 The use of taxis for long distance travel is not permitted, except where travel by taxi is the most cost effective mode of transport (for example, by eliminating the need for overnight accommodation).
 In such circumstances, a written statement must accompany the claim, clarifying compliance, before any reimbursement can occur.

-Should accommodation in Rooms on Regent’s Park (formerly known as the Domus) not be available, the Operations Team will arrange alternative accommodation for those on College business.
 The College has negotiated a discounted rate with the Danubius Hotel, which will invoice the College directly for single accommodation and breakfast charges.
 All other costs incurred, including double occupancy supplements must be settled by the individual concerned when checking out of the hotel.